dirtyfilthy/siem-from-scratch/README.md

 To create a complete lab the only thing required should be to install beats agents on boxes and point them at the SIEM.

-Assuming the machine images exist and the resources have already been downloaded, the SIEM takes about five minutes to provision.
+Assuming the machine image exists and the resources have already been downloaded, the SIEM itself takes about five minutes to provision.

 ## Prerequisites